Trello vs. Monday.com: A feature-by-feature comparison

 • You prefer a data-driven approach to project management.

-But don’t forget that both of these platforms are going to test your budget limits when you think of scaling.
+But don’t forget that both platforms will test your budget limits when you think of scaling.
 So, is it the right choice for you?

 Do you want to drain down your business budget when you can opt for a budget-friendly tool like ProofHub instead?